hdriel/hangman-game-web/README.md

   - you can check out a better project on mine: [Rock, Paper and Scissors Web Game](https://github.com/hdriel/rock-paper-scissors-web)
 * Dynamically UI, That load buttons in multiple language: `Hebrew` / `English`
 * Support @media-query for responsibility layers like Desktop, Tablet and Phones
+* Saving data on local-storage for persist data, reload page will continue from where you stopped
 * You can review my code starting from `js/controller.js` file